ENTJ

 Frequently Asked Questions

-The ENTJ stack is Extraverted Thinking (dominant), Introverted Intuition (auxiliary), Introverted Feeling (tertiary), and Introverted Feeling (inferior).
-The shadow stack mirrors these with opposite attitudes.
+- The ENTJ cognitive stack is Extraverted Thinking (dominant), Introverted Intuition (auxiliary), Extraverted Sensing (tertiary), and Introverted Feeling (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore ENTJ in Depth